 Not all hosts are equal and some are too difficult to work with and/or run websites too slow.
 ASP sites inherently runs faster than WordPress on LAMP, but unless it’s a site with a huge amount of use ( like a bank ) it’s not an issue.

-In 2018 online marketing duplicates the real world where people need to become aware of you before they take any significant action like leaving an email address.
+Today online marketing duplicates the real world very closely where people need to become aware of you before they take any significant action like leaving an email address.
 And then actually spending money with you is a couple of steps on from that.

 Website Design / Layout